-CHBRP estimates annual insulin utilization after the initial 12 months from the enactment of AB 2203 would likely stay similar to utilization estimates during the first 12 months postmandate.
-Health care utilization due to improved diabetes management may change in the long term.
+CHBRP estimates annual insulin utilization after the initial 12 months from the enactment of AB 97 would likely stay similar to utilization estimates during the first 12 months postmandate.
+Utilization changes may occur if new diabetes products or medications change the landscape of insulin use for enrollees with diabetes, however CHBRP is unable to predict these types of changes.
+Similarly, health care utilization due to improved diabetes management may change in the long term.
 Reductions in significant complications or comorbidities may take years to develop, but are not trivial.